London Calling: Background

-Rehearsals
+Rehearsals and The Vanilla Tapes

 Rehearsal were held in Vanilla Studios over mid-1979.
 The Clash began playing covers from genres including rockabilly, rock and roll, rhythm and blues, and reggae.
 In contrast to previous rehearsal sessions, the band kept these rehearsals private, and did not allow hangers-on to attend.
 This seclusion allowed the band to rebuild their confidence without worrying about the reaction from outsiders, who were familiar with the band's punk rock style.

 The band developed an "extremely disciplined" daily routine of afternoon rehearsals, broken by a late-afternoon social football game, which fostered a friendly bond between the band members.
 The football was followed by drinks at a local pub, followed by a second rehearsal in the evening.

 The band gradually rebuilt their confidence, with the styles of the session's early cover songs setting the template for the diverse material that would be written for London Calling.
 The band were also encouraged by a growing recognition of drummer Topper Headon's skills, which they realised could be used to perform music in a wide array of genres and styles beyond punk rock.

+During these rehearsals in the early summer of 1979, a series of demos dubbed The Vanilla Tapes (after the name of the rehearsal studio) were made on a TEAC 4-track recorder.
+These tapes contain early versions of 15 of the 19 songs that would eventually appear on London Calling, sometimes in very rudimentary forms (several lack the lyrics, musical structure, or titles of their final versions -- the instrumental track titled Paul's Tune would eventually be recorded for London Calling under the title The Guns of Brixton, while the instrumental tracked titled Up-Toon would ultimately be released as The Right Profile, for example).
+They also include covers that did not make the final album, including Sonny Okosun's Where You Gonna Go (Soweto) and a reggae version of Bob Dylan's The Man in Me (possibly influenced by London-based reggae band Matumbi's 1976 version), as well as never-officially-released Clash tunes like Heart and Mind (described by rock journalist Pat Gilbert as "a rocker"), and the country-inflected Lonesome Me.
+Notably, they do not include the London Calling tracks Spanish Bombs, Wrong ‘Em Boyo, The Card Cheat, or Train in Vain, suggesting that these tracks were written (or, in Wrong 'Em Boyos case, selected) later, possibly during the actual album sessions.
+These tapes, believed lost in 1979 (roadie Johnny Green claimed in his 1999 autobiography A Riot Of Our Own that he had lost them on the London Underground prior to the album's recording), were rediscovered by Mick Jones while he was moving in 2004, and 21 were curated for release on the 25th Anniversary Legacy Edition of London Calling.